NHS proposals July 2017Show sub-pages

-The NHS in Bristol, North Somerset and South Gloucestershire spends around £10 million a year on medicines that can be bought over the counter.
+Prior to the policy changes that will be made as a result of this consultation, the NHS in Bristol, North Somerset and South Gloucestershire spent around £10 million a year on medicines that can be bought over the counter.

 We want to use NHS funding in the best way to benefit patients.
-Therefore we are considering asking patients and professionals (GPs and pharmacists) to think about whether a prescription for an over the counter medicine is required.
+Therefore we ran a consultation to ask patients and professionals (GPs and pharmacists) to think about whether a prescription for an over the counter medicine is required.